Between Two Women (1945 film)

-Between Two Women, made in 1945, was the sixteenth film in the Dr Kildare series.
-This was the fourteenth of fifteen in which Lionel Barrymore starred as Dr. Leonard B. Gillespie.
+Between Two Women, made in 1945, was the sixteenth film in the Dr. Kildare series.
+It was the fourteenth of fifteen in which Lionel Barrymore starred as Dr. Leonard B. Gillespie.
 The film following was Dark Delusion (1947), which was the last in the Dr. Kildare series released by Metro-Goldwyn-Mayer (MGM).
 This was the last of Van Johnson's character, Dr. Randall 'Red' Adams, also seen in three previous Kildare films.

 Plot

 This episode in the series should have been called Between Three Women, because there are plot strands involving three, not two, women.
 Dr. Gillespie's (Lionel Barrymore) assistant, Dr. Red Adams (Van Johnson), is still fending off the romantic advances of beautiful blond socialite and social worker Ruth Edley (Marilyn Maxwell), who finally succeeds in winning Red's heart.
 The second woman is a pretty night club singer Edna (Gloria DeHaven), who collapses suddenly one night after a show and cannot understand why she is no longer able to eat.
 Red finds out that a complicated subconscious obsession is the cause.
 The third woman is Sally (Marie Blake), the reliable and wise-cracking switchboard operator in all of the episodes.
 Sally is stricken with Bright's Disease and refuses to let anyone besides Red operate on her ailing kidney.
 Things turn out well for Red and all three women.

 There are some scenes in the singer's night club that draw inspiration from the country's immersion in the Second World War.
 As part of a "home front" money raising contest to help the war effort, Ruth bids extravagant amounts of money for the chance to kiss Red in public.

 (Allmovie.com's synopsis of the movie has Red romantically involved with ailing socialite Cynthia Grace (Lucille Bremer), who supposedly suffers from a life-threatening blood clot, but this is the plot for Dark Delusion.)